Movies won't play from Seagate Wireless Plus or GoFlex Satellite on Android

 RockPlayer and MX Player, among others, offer this functionality.
-Read up to see what app might best meet your needs.
+Read up to see which app might best meet your needs.

 Transition your files into a format supported by the Android device (also known as transcoding).

-There are several pay and free applications that can encode videos from various formats to other formats.
-Choose software that will handle your existing library and copy it to an compatible format.
+There are several paid and free applications that can encode videos from various formats to other formats.
+Choose software that will handle your existing library and copy it to a compatible format.
 This software would be used on your PC or Mac.

 Only load content supported by the Android device onto the Wireless Plus device.

 You can download the Media Sync utility from our download page which will sort files and only include files that have file extensions that are compatible with the Android device.